CS2103AUG2016-W10-C1/addressbook-level4/docs/UserGuide.md

 Adds a task to TaskMan<br>
 Command Format: `add TITLE [d/DEADLINE] [s/SCHEDULE] [t/TAG]...`

 The `SCHEDULE` represents the period of time the task is scheduled to be worked on.
-Tasks can have any number of tags.
+Tasks can have any number of `TAG`s.

 Examples:
 * `add learn driving`